MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/tutorial-wpf-translation-csharp.md

 In this tutorial, you'll build a [Windows Presentation Foundation (WPF)](https://docs.microsoft.com/visualstudio/designers/getting-started-with-wpf?view=vs-2017) app that uses Azure Cognitive Services for text translation, language detection, and spell checking with a single subscription key.
 Specifically, your app will call APIs from Translator Text and [Bing Spell Check](https://azure.microsoft.com/services/cognitive-services/spell-check/).

 What is WPF?
-It is a UI framework that creates desktop client apps.
+It's a UI framework that creates desktop client apps.
 The WPF development platform supports a broad set of app development features, including an app model, resources, controls, graphics, layout, data binding, documents, and security.
-It is a subset of the .NET Framework, so if you have previously built apps with the .NET Framework using ASP.NET or Windows Forms, the programming experience should be familiar.
+It's a subset of the .NET Framework, so if you have previously built apps with the .NET Framework using ASP.NET or Windows Forms, the programming experience should be familiar.
 WPF uses the Extensible app Markup Language (XAML) to provide a declarative model for app programming, which we'll review in the coming sections.

 In this tutorial, you'll learn how to: